Waffle: 14th–16th centuries

 Alternately attributed to the 16th and 17th centuries, Groote Wafelen from the Belgian Een Antwerps kookboek was published as the first recipe to use leavening (beer yeast): Take white flour, warm cream, fresh melted butter, yeast, and mix together until the flour is no longer visible.
 Then add ten or twelve egg yolks.
 Those who do not want them to be too expensive may also add the egg white and just milk.
 Put the resulting dough at the fireplace for four hours to let it rise better before baking it.
-Until this time, no recipes contained leavening and could therefore be easily cooked in the thin moule à oublies.
+Until this time, no recipes contained leavening, and dough could therefore be easily cooked in the thin moule à oublies.
 Groote Wafelen, in its use of leavening, was the genesis of contemporary waffles and validates the use of deeper irons (wafelijzers) depicted in the Beuckelaer and Bruegel paintings of the time.